MatthewGerber/rlai/docs/case_studies/robocode.md

   time step in which it was acquired.
 If in the next time step the radar has left the enemy, then all binary indications of the enemy's bearing will be `false`.
 * Aim quality via lateral distance:  Aiming the radar or gun usefully (i.e., in a way that will gain positive reward) requires an estimate of where the bullet will arrive in relation to the enemy position.
-A useful notion in this development iteration is that of lateral distance.
+A useful notion here is that of lateral distance.
 This is depicted below:

   ![lateral-distance](robocode-figs/lateral-distance.png)

   As shown in the figure, lateral distance is a measure of how far the bullet would be from the opponent given the gun's heading, the distance to the opponent, and instantaneous arrival of the bullet at its destination.
-Here, negative distances arrive to the left of the opponent and positive distances land to the right.
+Here, negative distances arrive to the left of the opponent, and positive distances arrive to the right.
 Of course, the opponent is likely to be moving while the bullet is traveling, but setting this aside for now the lateral distance is a helpful measurement of aim quality.
-For gun heading values <= -90 degrees and >= 90, the lateral distance is defined to be negative infinity and positive infinity, respectively.
+For gun heading values <= -90 degrees and >= +90, the lateral distance is defined to be negative infinity and positive infinity, respectively.
 We will need to transform lateral distance values in order to use them as state features, for at least two reasons.
 First, the finite distances are unbounded and are on different scales than other features.
 Feature scaling causes problems in the selection of the step size for stochastic gradient descent, which is used here.
 Second, infinite values cannot be used regardless of scaling considerations.
-The relevant transformations will be explained below.
+Relevant transformations will be explained below.

 * Action 1/2:  Turn radar left/right 5 degrees
   * **Feature 1 - Opponent bearing exists (binary)** _ELO_:  Rotate radar either left or right when `false` and do not rotate radar when `true`.
-  * **Feature 2 - Signed squash of lateral distance** The lateral distance of from the radar distance to the opponent is transformed to be in [-1.0, 1.0] using the sigmoidal squashing function shown below:
+  * **Feature 2 - Signed squash of lateral distance** The lateral distance from the radar to the opponent is transformed to be in [-1.0, 1.0] using the sigmoidal squashing function shown below:

     ![signed-squash](robocode-figs/sigmoidal-aim-quality.png)